-- Have you felt or seen a change in size, colour or shape?
+- Have you felt or seen a change in size, color, or shape?

 - How long has he had it?

-- Has your dog exhibited any changes in behaviour lately – eating habits, sleeping more, restless, lethargic…
+- Has your dog exhibited any changes in behavior lately – eating habits, sleeping more, restless, lethargic…

 If those results are inconclusive, surgical removal of the mass may be required for a more thorough analysis.